Transitional Conditional Independence: Proofs - Separoid Rules for d-Separation

+In this subsection we prove the classical, symmetric separoid rules for d-separation, see \Cref{thm:d-sep-sym-rules} and \cite{PP85, Spo94, Daw01, Gei90, Ver93, Lau90, Lau96, SGS2000, Pearl09}.
+These are the only statements about walks that will be needed: all rules for id-separation in the following subsections are then derived from them by purely formal arguments.

-\begin{Lem}[Left Redundancy] \begin{proof} If $\pi$ is a walk from a node $v$ in $A$ to a node $w$ in $J \cup B$ then its first end node is in $A$, so $\pi$ is $\sigma$-blocked by $A$. \end{proof} \end{Lem}
+\begin{Lem}[Symmetry] \begin{proof} Let $\pi$ be a walk from a node in $B$ to a node in $A$.
+By \Cref{rem:d-open-walks} b) the reversed walk $\pi^-$ is a walk from a node in $A$ to a node in $B$, and $\pi^-$ is $C$-blocked iff $\pi$ is.
+By assumption $\pi^-$ is $C$-blocked, hence so is $\pi$. \end{proof} \end{Lem}

-\begin{Lem}[$J$-Restricted Right Redundancy] \begin{proof} If $\pi$ is a walk from a node $v$ in $A$ to a node $w$ in $J$ then its last end node is in $C \cup J$, so $\pi$ is $\sigma$-blocked by $A$. \end{proof} \end{Lem}
+\begin{Lem}[Redundancy] \begin{proof} If $\pi$ is a walk from a node $v$ in $A$ to a node $w$ in $B$ then its first end node $v$ lies in $A \ins C$.
+End nodes are non-colliders, so $\pi$ is blocked by $C$, see \Cref{rem:d-open-walks} e). \end{proof} \end{Lem}